Starlight Express

 Starlight Express is a 1984 musical with music by Andrew Lloyd Webber and lyrics by Richard Stilgoe.
-It tells the story of a young but obsolete steam engine, Rusty, that races in a championship against modern locomotives of diesel and electric engines in the hope of impressing a first-class observation car, Pearl.
-Famously, the actors perform on roller skates.
+It tells the story of a young but obsolete steam engine, Rusty, that races in a championship against modern locomotives of diesel and electric engines in the hope of impressing a first-class/observation car, Pearl.
+The actors perform on roller skates.

 Running for 7,409 performances in London, Starlight Express is the tenth-longest-running West End show.
 It is the most successful musical in Germany, where it has been performed in a purpose-built theatre since 1988, holding the Guinness World Record for most visitors to a musical in a single theatre.